 2020 MAP, DACRA site-specific project curated by Claire Breukel, Design District, Miami, FL

-2016 Locust Projects Open Call for Artist’s Exhibition Proposals, Miami, FL
+2016 Locust Projects Open Call for Artist’s Exhibition Proposals

-2014 Vizcaya Museum and Gardens Contemporary Art Commission, Miami, FL
+2014 Vizcaya Museum and Gardens Contemporary Art Commission

 RESIDENCIES